Pingdu Shandong, China Travel Guide

 Buddhist vegetarian restaurants (素食 - sùshí) are seldom found in smaller cities like Pingdu.

-Focus on simple stir-fried vegetables and tofu dishes, always clarifying ingredients.
+Focus on simple stir-fried produce and tofu dishes, always clarifying ingredients.

 Many vegetable dishes may contain meat broth or small amounts of meat or seafood.
 Language barriers make specific allergy communication challenging.